sitory/Fbx-conv-installer-Linux/README.md

 Fbx-conv-installer-Linux
 ========================
-A small set of Linux scripts to automatically download and build [fbx-conv](https://github.com/libgdx/fbx-conv) and all its dependencies.
+A small set of shell scripts to automatically download and build [fbx-conv](https://github.com/libgdx/fbx-conv) and all its dependencies.

 Quick Debian and Ubuntu install
 ========================